-Be a respected voice on domestic policy issues impacting the seed industry.
-Continue to grow and enhance the ASTA comprehensive government affairs program and regularly engage and communicate with members and stakeholders on federal, state and local issues.
-Determine action on active issues where ASTA leads, supports or monitors.
+Be the leading voice on domestic policy issues impacting the seed industry.
+Implement a comprehensive government affairs program and regularly engage and communicate with ASTA members and stakeholders on federal, state and local issues.
+Determine action on active issues – identify where ASTA should lead, support or monitor.

 Intellectual Property Rights

 Advance the use and respect of intellectual property rights (IPR) protection for the seed sector globally.

 Improve the opportunities for ASTA member companies to do business in international markets.

 Maintain and grow strong plans for membership retention, engagement and recruitment; meetings structure and management; and human and financial resource management to ensure the key issues of membership are addressed through a sound association foundation.

 Recognize the role of seed in sustainable agriculture as policies are developed in the public and private sectors at the local, national, and international levels.